hpgrahsl/kryptonite-for-kafka/docs/envelope-encryption.md

 **Topic requirements:**

 - Must be a compacted topic — `cleanup.policy=compact`
-- `kafkacache.topic.require.compact=true` is enforced by default; Kryptonite for Kafka will refuse to start against a non-compacted topic
+- `kafkacache.topic.require.compact=true` applies by default; Kryptonite for Kafka will refuse to start against a non-compacted topic
-- Replication factor and partition count follow standard Kafka best practices for your environment; a single partition is sufficient since write volume is very low (one record per DEK session)
+- Replication factor and partition count follow standard Kafka best practices for your environment; one partition is enough in low-write-volume setups like this one (one record per DEK session)

 !!! info "Cross-Instance Consumer Lag"
     Each instance maintains a local in-memory mirror of the `EdekStore` topic via a background KCache consumer thread.
 After a new wrapped DEK is published, other instances will only see it once their consumer thread has caught up to that offset.
 If a decrypt request for a freshly-encrypted record reaches an instance whose consumer hasn't yet processed the new entry, the fingerprint lookup will fail.
 In practice this lag should be sub-second under normal conditions, and retry logic in the consumer application is the recommended mitigation.